mgrand/smileyVars/README.md

 more convenient integrations with other libraries are planned.
 In this section, we show you how to use smileyVars as a stand-alone preprocessor.

 The first step is adding the smileyVars jar file to your project.
+The recommended way to get the library is to allow maven or another dependency management tool to automatically download it

+For now
-For now you will need to build it yourself.
+you will need to build it yourself.
 You can use Maven to build it by using the command
 ```